AI API Pricing Comparison (2026): OpenAI vs Claude vs Gemini Costs

 Frequently Asked Questions

 Input tokens are what you send (prompt, context, system message).
 Output tokens are what the model generates.
 Providers charge separately; output is typically 5–10x more expensive than input.
-Long responses and verbose outputs drive cost up.
+The output share in your workload drives monthly cost — verbose responses and agentic workflows cost more.

 Related reading